 Assess Your Credit Performance

-For a bank to offer you a loan, you need to have an excellent credit score.
+For a bank to offer you a loan, whether it’s a mortgage or a debt consolidation loan, you need to have an excellent credit score.
 The score is a measuring scale that most financial institutions use to gauge whether or not you are reliable in loan repayments.
 With a good credit score, you stand a better chance of receiving a loan.
 However, if you have a low credit score you should consider checking whether the report has errors, minimize using that credit card, and ensure that in the future, you promptly repay your loans, to improve your credit score.

 Decide On How Much Loan You Need